 If a new school is opening, or several schools are merging to create a new school entity, the school is required to adopt a working title for their school (‘interim name’) while they undertake the required consultation process for their official school name.

 Depending on the circumstances, the interim name of a school may be specified by the Department or selected by the relevant school(s).
-Interim names must comply with statutory provisions and government policy (see Stage 2).
+Interim names must comply as far as possible with statutory provisions and government policy.